 Routing switcher must be reset for changes to take effect.
 You will be prompted to reset the routing switcher.
 If you do not reset the routing switcher at this time you must remember to do so later by removing and re-applying the power.

-When controlling an external routing switcher via the 9-pin serial connection, a "null modem" cable will probably be required.
-Check the pin-out on both devices to verify the cable needed.
+When controlling an external routing switcher the 9-pin serial connection must be a "null modem" cable.

 Mode